chaosspam/dragalia-dialogue-runner/README.md

 ### characters/\[character\].rpy

 This is the file that defines a character.
 It should include images used for the portrait of a character.
 (To save data, I did not include the portrait data files for all of the characters, you can download portrait data from [DLPortraits](https://github.com/sh0wer1ee/DLPortraits), just copy the folder containing the character in `portrait_data` to `images/portrait_data` folder in the project, Fleur is included as an example).
 The file itself probably has better documentation than I can write here so just read the comments there for now.

+You can generate the `.rpy` file with [charagen](https://spam.bychao.com/dialogue-runner-charagen/), but you will have to download the portrait images separately as described above

 Just make sure
 ```python